nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Examples:

-- `find FOOD` returns income and/or expense entries that contain the keyword `FOOD` in their description.
+- `find FOOD` returns income and/or expense entries that contain the keyword `FOOD` in their description or categories.

 <br>